-Richard Apramian stepped away from his attending medical school so he can help pill now.
-He's volunteering as an emergence technician, a job that includes working on get Covid patients to hospitals.
+Richard Apramian stepped away from his dream of attending medical school so he can help people who are ill now.
+He's volunteering as an emergency medical technician, a job that includes working on ambulances that get Covid patients to hospitals.